-Again this year our student handbook is located on the building website.
-You can access this website by logging onto www.wysad.k12.pa.us and clicking on the name of your building.
-The handbook can be found in the Parent Information section of each building website.
+Our student handbook is located on the building website.
+You can access this website by logging onto www.wysad.org and clicking on the name of your building.
+The handbook can be found in the Parent Information section of each building's website.
 Should you be unable to access the handbook electronically, please contact the building secretary to request a paper copy of the handbook.
 All students are required to return this letter signed by both the student and the parent to confirm that you have reviewed the handbook.